probmods/probmods2/chapters/04-patterns-of-inference.md

 The joint probability distribution over random variables is given by the product of the conditional distributions for each variable in the graph.

 The figure below defines a Bayesian network for the medical diagnosis example.
-The graph contains a node for each `define` statement in our church program, with links to that node from each variable that appears in the assignment expression.
+The graph contains a node for each `define` statement in our WebPPL program, with links to that node from each variable that appears in the assignment expression.
 There is a probability table ("CPT") for each node, with a column for each value of the variable, and a row for each combination of values for its parents in the graph.

 ![A Bayes net for the medical diagnosis example.](images/Med-diag-bnet1.jpg)

 Simple generative models will have a corresponding graphical model that captures all of the dependencies (and *in*dependencies) of the model, without capturing the precise *form* of these functions.
-For example, while the graphical model shown above faithfully represents the probability distribution encoded by the church program, it captures the *noisy-OR* form of the causal dependencies only implicitly.
+For example, while the graphical model shown above faithfully represents the probability distribution encoded by the WebPPL program, it captures the *noisy-OR* form of the causal dependencies only implicitly.
-As a result, the CPTs provide a less compact representation of the conditional probabilities than the church model.
+As a result, the CPTs provide a less compact representation of the conditional probabilities than the WebPPL model.
 For instance, the CPT for `cough` specifies 4 parameters -- one for each pair of values of `lung-disease` and `cold` (the second entry in each row is determined by the constraint that the conditional distribution of `cough` must sum to 1).
-In contrast, the `define` statement for `cough` in church specifies only 3 parameters: the base rate of `cough`, and the strength with which `lung-disease` and `cold` cause `cough`.
+In contrast, the `define` statement for `cough` in WebPPL specifies only 3 parameters: the base rate of `cough`, and the strength with which `lung-disease` and `cold` cause `cough`.
-This difference becomes more pronounced for noisy-OR relations with many causes -- the size of the CPT for a node will be exponential in the number of parents, while the number of terms in the noisy-OR expression in church for that node will be linear in the number of causal dependencies (why?).
+This difference becomes more pronounced for noisy-OR relations with many causes -- the size of the CPT for a node will be exponential in the number of parents, while the number of terms in the noisy-OR expression in WebPPL for that node will be linear in the number of causal dependencies (why?).
 As we will see, this has important implications for the ability to learn the values of the parameters from data.

 More complicated generative models, which can be expressed as probabilistic programs, often don't have such a graphical model (or rather they have many approximations, none of which captures all independencies).